Satisfactory Academic Progress

 Quantitative Standards

-2. The Larner College of Medicine curriculum is comprised of three segments: Foundations, Clerkship and Advanced Integration.
+2. The Larner College of Medicine curriculum has three segments: Foundations, Clerkship and Advanced Integration.
 The standard lengths of these curricular segments are as follows:

 1. Foundations Level – 19 months